 Food For Thought Newsletter

-Two more food service operators were recognized for active managerial control (AMC) since the last newsletter!
-The key components of active managerial control are: 1) setting policies for food safety; 2) training food service staff on the policies; 3) monitoring that the policies are being followed, and 4) having corrective actions in place when the policies have not been followed.
-By implementing AMC practices, these managers have helped minimize the risk of foodborne illness in their food service establishments.
-Congratulations to both of them!
+A strong active managerial control program includes: 1) setting policies for food safety; 2) training food service staff on the policies; 3) verifying that the policies are being followed and; and 4) having corrective actions in place when the policies are not followed.

 The current awardees manage different food service operations, yet there are some strong similarities in what each is doing to use AMC to reduce the risk of foodborne illness.
 Food safety policies are set by the person in charge.
 This person is very knowledgeable about food safety and understands the importance of using AMC to share food safety responsibility with employees.
 All of the managers put a strong emphasis on employee training, with a focus on handwashing (when and how) and employee health (knowing symptoms of foodborne illness).
 These managers keep records to monitor food and equipment temperatures, to set cleaning schedules, to check sanitizer strength and to calibrate thermometers, among other activities.
 Datemarking – when to discard prepared foods - was also very much in use in these establishments.
 They delegate responsibility to employees.

 The current award winners are listed below with one, of many, active managerial controls that has been used in their establishment to reduce the risk of foodborne illness.
 Congratulations to all!
 How can AMC be used in your food service establishment?